 Cucumbers are actually quite sensitive to the cold.
 Cukes fare best when left at room temperature.
 Once they are stored below 50° F., they can develop injuries from the cold like soft, squishy water-soaked areas, accelerated decay, and pitting.
 Kept at room temp, you will discover that your uncut cucumbers can stay fresh for up to 2 weeks.

 Peaches and other stone fruit, like tomatoes, can get mealy in the fridge.
 The chill can also strip stone fruit of flavor.
 Ripe stone fruits should be left at room temperature in a fruit bowl, and consumed with a few days of purchase.

-Soy sauce has much salt, so it does not need to be refrigerated, even after opening.
+Soy sauce has a lot of salt, so it does not need to be refrigerated, even after opening.
 The same holds true for other similar condiments.
 However, to be on the safe side check each bottle for any directive to the contrary.

-That same sugar rule applies to most jams and jellies, but check your specific brand to make sure.
-Jams and jellies as a general rule are better stored in the pantry at room temperature
+Most jams and jellies have such a high sugar content, they’re absolutely fined when stored in the pantry for up to a month, once opened, but check your specific brand to make sure.
+Jams and jellies as a general rule are better stored in the pantry at room temperature.